Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Wrapped

-Wrapped solenoid coils have adhesive tape or paper wrapped around the magnetic wires.
-The majority of wrapped coils are protected by insulated tape.
+Wrapped solenoid coils are covered with adhesive tape or paper around the magnetic wires.
+Most wrapped coils are protected by insulated tape to ensure proper insulation and durability.

 Encapsulated